-- 1 Follow the procedure in before working inside your computer. - 2 Remove the base cover. - 3 Remove the battery. - 1 Loosen the three captive screws that secure the SSD bracket to the palmrest [1]. - 2 Remove the SSD bracket away from the SSD [2].
+- Follow the procedure in before working inside your computer. - 2 Remove the base cover. - 3 Remove the battery. - NOTE: This procedure illustrates a M.2 2280 SSD.
+M.2 2230 SSD is secured to the palmrest with special bracket and plate.

+Loosen the three captive screws that secure the SSD bracket to the palmrest [1].

+2 Remove the SSD plate from the top of the SSD [2].